 Specialty pharmacies and specialty hubs have evolved to help patients and providers navigate the inherent challenges and hurdles to patient access.
 However, the process is still inefficient and burdensome with manual fulfillment of steps the current standard.

 Manufacturer support programs serve as an important resource for doctors and patients during the specialty prescribing process.
-These programs provide much needed services to support medication access, affordability, and adherence.
+These programs provide much-needed services to support medication access, affordability, and adherence.
 However, a recent survey of 10,000 patients across multiple therapeutic areas found that only 20% of patients were aware of such programs12.

 Technology Advancements in Patient Access

 Technology solutions are needed to simplify and streamline the prescription and onboarding process for HCPs and patients to facilitate access to medications for rare and orphan disease.
 As a leading provider of point-of-care technology solutions that help patients start and stay on therapy, we are committed to innovating our own technology to serve the unmet need in this area.
-We’ve recently announced the launch of our new Therapy Initiation Workflow which is aimed squarely at reducing the time delay from prescription to patient fill that often results in therapy abandonment or negative impact on outcomes.
+We’ve recently announced the launch of our new Therapy Initiation Workflow which is aimed squarely at reducing the time delay from prescription to patient fill that often results in therapy abandonment or a negative impact on outcomes.
 This digital solution is focused on accelerating patient access to treatments where time-consuming medical documentation is required of healthcare providers prior to pharmacy dispensing.
 This new platform enhancement particularly supports the fast-growing area of specialty medications, including those for the treatment of rare and orphan disease.
 The goal of this technology platform is to enable pharma companies and manufacturers to work directly with providers and patients to improve patient access, retain physician choice, and facilitate patient support.
 Our goal is to ensure that innovative, new, and life-saving therapies are readily accessible to the patients who need them.